 Tamari soy sauce

-If you are following a wheat or gluten free diet, and you want to use soy sauce, it's essential that you source the correct type, as normal soy sauce is fermented with wheat.
+If you are following a wheat free or gluten free diet and you want to use soy sauce it's essential that you source the correct type as regular soy sauce is fermented with wheat.

-Many people who are cooking for a wheat allergic or celiac guest may not automatically associate the fact that Tamari comes in two versions.
-Therefore if they are intending to use Tamari, in the belief that it is safe, it may be helpful to check that they have the wheat free version.
+Many people who are cooking for a wheat allergic or celiac guest may not automatically recognise that Tamari comes in two versions, therefore, if they are intending to use Tamari in the belief that it is safe it may be helpful to check that they have the wheat free version.

 Wheat free Tamari can be substituted in the same quantities as normal soy sauce.

 Wheat free Tamari can be substituted anywhere that soy sauce is required.

 Tamari can be stored in the fridge, or kept in a cool dark cupboard, refrigeration will keep it at its optimum quality.
 Check the use by date, which is generally quite long.

 Protein - 2g